-The Budgeted Statement of Capital Works sets out all the expected capital expenditure in relation to non-current assets for the year.
+The budgeted statement of capital works sets out all the expected capital expenditure in relation to non-current assets for the year.
 It also shows the amount of capital works expenditure which is expected to be expanding, renewing, or upgrading Council's asset base.
 This is important because each of these categories has a different impact on Council's future costs.
-The total expenditure on capital works projects for the 2025-26 financial year is \$25.68m.
+The budget for new capital works projects for the 2025-26 financial year is \$27.17 million.
 The following tables show the total capital works from various views.